The Ideal Client for Medicare Advantage Plans

 • Are a U.S. citizen or are lawfully present in the U.S.

-*In order for someone to be eligible for Medicare Parts A and B, they must be 65 or older or have a qualifying disability or End-Stage Renal Disease.
+*For someone to be eligible for Medicare Parts A and B, they must be 65 or older or have a qualifying disability or End-Stage Renal Disease.

 Who Should Enroll in Part C?

-Your client might tick all of the boxes when it comes to eligibility, but that doesn’t mean they should enroll in an MA plan.
+Your client might tick all the boxes when it comes to eligibility, but that doesn’t mean they should enroll in an MA plan.

-These type of beneficiaries are ideal clients:
+These types of beneficiaries are ideal clients:

 People with a Limited Budget